bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="3.13 Slider Using JavaScript." />
 </p>

-Slider, using JavaScript.
-In the previous lesson, we worked on making a Slider using <b>jQuery</b>, we did a couple versions of it.
+<p>Slider, using JavaScript.
+In the previous lesson, we worked on making a
+Slider using <b>jQuery</b>, we did a couple versions of it.
 Here, we&apos;re going to do the same thing using plain JavaScript without <b>jQuery</b>, just so you can compare the syntax and see how different it is.
 There will be a few little minor differences in the script, but it&apos;s very similar to what we saw with <b>jQuery</b>.
-Here, the animation is going to take place in <b>CSS</b> and we&apos;ll be using JavaScript to trigger the animation.
+Here, the animation is going to take place in <b>CSS</b> and we&apos;ll be using JavaScript to trigger the animation.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 360. final version sample screen (215) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">